 Small-bore piping supports

-- Overhang and unsupported span for small-bore pipe connection need to be minimised.
+- Overhang and unsupported spans for small-bore pipe connections need to be minimized.

 - Support shall be provided near the mass and stress concentration points to reduce the fatigue failure potential.

-- Large vertical runs should be avoided and guide need to be provided to reduce vibration tendency.
+- Large vertical runs should be avoided and a guide needs to be provided to reduce vibration tendency.

-- If the geometry of small bore piping is difficult to support, it must be re-routed to provide supports easily.
+- If the geometry of small bore piping is difficult to support, it must be re-routed to provide support easily.